 All LCC students have an identification number, called a ctcLink ID number, also referred to as 'EMPLID' in the ctcLink system.
 This is a nine-digit number assigned when you are admitted, and is printed on your ID card.
 Your Lower Columbia College ID card serves as your library card and gives you free transportation on River Cities Transit buses, free access to the Computer Lab, entry into the Fitness Center, Learning Commons and Test Proctoring Center.
 It also entitles you to free admission to LCC-sponsored plays, concerts, sporting events and other activities.

-ID cards are available in the Admissions Center Building (ADC), Room 151, next to Advising..
-The ID card is NOT issued quarterly.
+ID cards are available in the Admissions Center Building (ADC), Room 151, next to Advising.
+Although the ID card is not issued quarterly, you will need to stop by every quarter to have your ID card updated with the new quarter’s sticker.
 If you lose your ID card, a replacement fee will be charged.
-See below for contact and other important information.

 The Lower Columbia College Foundation awards hundreds of scholarships each year.
 You can apply for LCC Foundation scholarships by completing a single online application which qualifies you for multiple awards.
 The application season typically starts in February each year and is accessed from LCC's scholarship webpage.